 The Department of Public Works (DPW) received three responses from the Requests for Qualifications-Proposals (RFQ-P) process for Design Build Entities (DBE) and is currently working with the remaining DBE to confirm the County is receiving best value for this project based on stipulated pricing and ensuring initial design efforts meet County's intent and expectations within the approved California Environmental Quality Act (CEQA) document.
-Plans for relocating the Redwood City Motor Pool operations to Grant Yard are underway, with estimated completion date of May 2016.
+While construction of the Motor Pool maintenance facility nears completion, final relocation of Redwood City Motor Pool operations is scheduled to occur in September 2015.